MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 template<class InputIterator1, class InputIterator2>
 pair<InputIterator1, InputIterator2>>
 mismatch(
-    InputIterator1 First1,
+    InputIterator1 first1,
-    InputIterator1 Last1,
+    InputIterator1 last1,
-    InputIterator2 First2 );
+    InputIterator2 first2 );

 template<class InputIterator1, class InputIterator2, class BinaryPredicate> pair<InputIterator1, InputIterator2>>
 mismatch(
-    InputIterator1 First1,
+    InputIterator1 first1,
-    InputIterator1 Last1,
+    InputIterator1 last1,
-    InputIterator2 First2,
+    InputIterator2 first2,
-    BinaryPredicate Comp );
+    BinaryPredicate pred );

 //C++14
 template<class InputIterator1, class InputIterator2>
 pair<InputIterator1, InputIterator2>>
 mismatch(
-    InputIterator1 First1,
+    InputIterator1 first1,
-    InputIterator1 Last1,
+    InputIterator1 last1,
-    InputIterator2 First2,
+    InputIterator2 first2,
-    InputIterator2 Last2 );
+    InputIterator2 last2 );

 template<class InputIterator1, class InputIterator2, class BinaryPredicate> pair<InputIterator1, InputIterator2>>
 mismatch(
-    InputIterator1 First1,
+    InputIterator1 first1,
-    InputIterator1 Last1,
+    InputIterator1 last1,
-    InputIterator2 First2,
+    InputIterator2 first2,
-    InputIterator2 Last2,
+    InputIterator2 last2,
-    BinaryPredicate Comp);
+    BinaryPredicate pred);

 //C++17
 template<class ExecutionPolicy, class ForwardIterator1, class ForwardIterator2>
 pair<ForwardIterator1, ForwardIterator2>
 mismatch(
     ExecutionPolicy&& exec,
     ForwardIterator1 first1,
     ForwardIterator1 last1,
     ForwardIterator2 first2);

-template<class ExecutionPolicy, class ForwardIterator1, class ForwardIterator2,
+template<class ExecutionPolicy, class ForwardIterator1, class ForwardIterator2, class BinaryPredicate>
-class BinaryPredicate>
 pair<ForwardIterator1, ForwardIterator2>
 mismatch(
     ExecutionPolicy&& exec,
     ForwardIterator1 first1,
     ForwardIterator1 last1,
     ForwardIterator2 first2,
     BinaryPredicate pred);

 template<class ExecutionPolicy, class ForwardIterator1, class ForwardIterator2>
 pair<ForwardIterator1, ForwardIterator2>
 mismatch(
     ExecutionPolicy&& exec,
     ForwardIterator1 first1,
     ForwardIterator1 last1,
     ForwardIterator2 first2,
     ForwardIterator2 last2);

-template<class ExecutionPolicy, class ForwardIterator1, class ForwardIterator2,
+template<class ExecutionPolicy, class ForwardIterator1, class ForwardIterator2, class BinaryPredicate>
-class BinaryPredicate>
 pair<ForwardIterator1, ForwardIterator2>
 mismatch(
     ExecutionPolicy&& exec,
     ForwardIterator1 first1,
     ForwardIterator1 last1,
     ForwardIterator2 first2,
     ForwardIterator2 last2,
     BinaryPredicate pred);
 ```

 ### Parameters

-*First1*\
+*exec*\
+The execution policy to use.

+*first1*\
 An input iterator addressing the position of the first element in the first range to be tested.

-*Last1*\
+*last1*\
 An input iterator addressing the position one past the last element in the first range to be tested.

-*First2*\
+*first2*\
 An input iterator addressing the position of the first element in the second range to be tested.

-*Last2*\
+*last2*\
 An input iterator addressing the position of one past the last element in the second range to be tested.

-*Comp*\
+*pred*\
 User-defined predicate function object that compares the current elements in each range and determines whether they are equivalent.
 It returns **true** when satisfied and **false** when not satisfied.

-### Return Value
+### Return value

 A pair of iterators addressing the positions of the mismatch in the two ranges, the first component iterator to the position in the first range and the second component iterator to the position in the second range.
 If there is no difference between the elements in the ranges compared or if the binary predicate in the second version is satisfied by all element pairs from the two ranges, then the first component iterator points to the position one past the final element in the first range and the second component iterator to position one past the final element tested in the second range.

 ### Remarks

 The first template function assumes that there are as many elements in the range beginning at first2 as there are in the range designated by [first1, last1).
-If there are more in the second range, they are ignored; if there are less then undefined behavior will result.
+If there are more in the second range, they are ignored; if there are less, then undefined behavior will result.

 The range to be searched must be valid; all iterators must be dereferenceable and the last position is reachable from the first by incrementation.